nebari-dev/nebari/docs/source/admin_guide/gpu.md

 ### Amazon Web Services

-Here are the changes needed in your `qhub-config.yml` file to get GPUs working with AWS:
+Here are the changes needed in your `qhub-config.yml` file to get GPUs working with AWS.
+Unlike GCP gpus are specified in the instance type this is due to how AWS exposes gpus to the user.

 #### 1. Add GPU node group